 ICANN Bylaws require independent reviews of its Organisational effectiveness to reinforce its various accountability mechanisms to the community.

 The first review of the At-Large Advisory Committee was held from 2008 to 2012.
 The focus of that review was on ALAC itself because the Regional At-Large Organisations (RALOs) and their At-Large Structures (ALSs) were newly established and it would have been inappropriate to review them at that time.
-The focus of this Review is to examine Organisational effectiveness of the At-Large community, with the focus on the five RALOs and the nearly 200 ALSs.
+The focus of this Review is to examine Organisational effectiveness of the At-Large Community, with the focus on the five RALOs and the nearly 200 ALSs.

 This review is scheduled to begin approximately in April 2016 and be carried out by an Independent Examiner.
 It will be tightly scoped on objective, quantifiable and qualitative criteria provided to the Examiner.

-Involvement of the At-Large community as well as input and participation from the broader community are important components of this review process.
+Involvement of the At-Large Community as well as input and participation from the broader community are important components of this review process.

-As discussed in ALAC Meetings, the Organisational Effectiveness Committee of the Board has requested that an At-Large Review Working Party be assembled to function as a liaison between the ALAC/At-Large community, the Independent Examiner and the Organisational Effectiveness Committee of the Board.
+As discussed in ALAC Meetings, the Organisational Effectiveness Committee of the Board has requested that an At-Large Review Working Party be assembled to function as a liaison between the ALAC/At-Large Community, the Independent Examiner and the Organisational Effectiveness Committee of the Board.
 The purpose of the Working Party will be to provide input on review criteria and the At-Large assessment, coordinate interviews and objectively supply clarification and responses to the preliminary findings and recommendations.
-Once a final report is issued and the Board takes action on it, as appropriate, the At-Large Working Party is expected to coordinate with the At-Large community to prepare an Implementation Plan and champion the implementation of improvement activities.
+Once a final report is issued and the Board takes action on it, as appropriate, the At-Large Working Party is expected to coordinate with the At-Large Community to prepare an Implementation Plan and champion the implementation of improvement activities.

 Membership and Desired Skills

-The membership of the At-Large Review Working Party includes members representing the diversity of the At-Large community, including the ALAC and the five RALOs.
+The membership of the At-Large Review Working Party includes members representing the diversity of the At-Large Community, including the ALAC and the five RALOs.

 The activities of the At-Large Review Working Party will be conducted in an open and fully transparent manner.

 The role of the At-Large Review Working Party will be as a liaison and to coordinate the various activities outlined in the scope.
-Members of the ALAC and the At-Large community, including representatives of the ALSes, are encouraged to get involved in a variety of ways – including as participants of the At-Large Review Working Party; providing direct input to the At-Large Review Working Party; and to devote sufficient time to the process.
+Members of the ALAC and the At-Large Community, including representatives of the ALSes, are encouraged to get involved in a variety of ways – including as participants of the At-Large Review Working Party; providing direct input to the At-Large Review Working Party; and to devote sufficient time to the process.

 The expected time commitment for Members and Participants of the At-Large Review Working Party is expected to be at least one call of approximately 90 minutes a week plus additional time for any tasks assigned during that weekly call between November 2015 and June 2017.